Large-scale optical compression of free-space using an experimental three-lens spaceplate: Comparison to other compressive optics

 One advantage of using standard optical components in three-lens spaceplates is that the resulting spaceplate is broadband, polarization-independent, and highly configurable in compression ratio.
 The compression ratio of the three-lens spaceplate can easily be changed by replacing the middle lens, whereas the compression ratio of other spaceplate designs is fixed upon manufacturing.

-Similar systems have been used in microscopy to rapidly tune imaging planes \autocite{Zuo2013, Chen2018, Kang2020, Zuo2015} in transport-of-intensity phase microscopy.
+Similar systems have been used in microscopy to rapidly tune imaging planes \cite{Zuo2013, Chen2018, Kang2020, Zuo2015} in transport-of-intensity phase microscopy or to add free space to optical systems \cite{Schulze2013}.
 However, such implementations do not compress space and are instead intended to artificially increase the depth of field.